nhmathis/AccelerateGitTutorial/README.md

 ```
 Since pull requests and issues are different items, we need to find a way to link them together and track their process.
 Accelerate achives this with linking rules.
 To define a link rule, specify a field in the linked-from tool that you want to associate with a field in the linked-to tool, and a regular expression that defines the matching pattern.

-For github we have the following link rules.
+For github we have the following link rules:
 ```json
 "linkRules": [
     {